Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Last week Mophie announced and launched the Juice Pack for the Samsung Galaxy S4.
 If you’re familiar with the Mophie brand then you know it’s a battery pack case that slips around the handset.

 The Samsung Galaxy S4 Juice Pack is finished in a wonderfully, almost velvety smooth rubber that provides the case with a soft touch, but is anything but sticky (just in case you were wondering if it will get stuck in your pocket).
+This feature makes it one of the best cell phone cases available.

 Like many if not all of Mophie’s battery cases, there are 4 LED lights to indicate remaining battery, an on/off switch, and a button to check the remaining juice, all of which are found on the back of the case.
 When the case is turned “on” a green dot is revealed.
 In the “off” position a red dot shows.
 For clarity’s sake neither of these are viewable in low or no light scenarios.
 Push the button and the LED lights will illuminate displaying how much juice is left in the case.

 To charge the Juice Pack for the Galaxy S4, Mophie includes a microUSB cord, but you’ll need to supply your own AC adapter – the one that came with your S4 should suffice.
 Moreover, when the case is plugged in and the phone is “docked”, the Juice Pack will charge both itself and the Galaxy S4.
+Compare that with any of the best Samsung Galaxy S4 cases that offer rugged protection, style, and more battery life.

 There are also the requisite pass-through buttons for the volume and power/lock switch – all work as if they were the buttons themselves.
 Lastly, there are a set of ports located throughout the Juice Pack case to address the camera, mics and infrared sender.
 At the bottom of the face of the Juice Pack there are also a set of slits.
 One is designated to the mic and the other to the S4’s speaker.
 The mic seems hardly impacted, where as the speaker’s clarity is every so slightly reduced by emitting less treble.